"SSH encrypts my connection, so I don't need a VPN." — a common refrain among developers. Not wrong, but not complete either.

 Geo-Restricted Developer Tools

-GitHub restricts access from Iran, Syria, and Crimea under US sanctions.
+GitHub restricts access from certain countries under US trade controls.
+While restrictions for Iran and Syria have been partially relaxed (GitHub obtained OFAC licenses to provide broader access), Crimea remains fully restricted, and private repositories and paid features like Copilot may still be unavailable.
 China's Great Firewall makes connections unreliable.
 Many npm packages depend on GitHub-hosted binaries via node-gyp, so GitHub restrictions cascade to npm as well.

-For developers traveling to these countries or collaborating with teams there, a VPN is a practical necessity.
+For developers traveling to affected regions or collaborating with teams there, a VPN is a practical necessity.

 Remote Work Security